ugurcan1881/manager-sim-data-packs/README.md

 Football Club Manager does not claim ownership of third-party names, trademarks, logos, images or other materials contained in independently created community Data Packs.

-Unless specifically stated otherwise, community Data Packs are **not official Football Club Manager content**.
+Unless specifically stated otherwise, community Data Packs are not official Football Club Manager content.

-Listing or featuring a Data Pack does not imply ownership, sponsorship, affiliation, licensing or endorsement of third-party content.
+Listing, displaying or featuring a Data Pack does not imply ownership, sponsorship, affiliation, licensing or endorsement of third-party content.

-Users choose whether to download and install community Data Packs.
+Players choose whether to download and install community Data Packs.

 ---